keboola/connection-docs/manipulation/transformations/snowflake/index.md

 ## Best Practices

 ### Case Sensitivity
-Unlike Redshift or MySQL, Snowflake is case sensitive.
-All unquoted table/column names are converted to uppercase while quoted names keep their case.
+Unlike Redshift, Snowflake is case sensitive.
+All unquoted table/column names are converted to upper case while quoted names keep their case.

 So if you want to create the following table,